ManoloMancelli/HadesVR_Remix/docs/Wand_Mega.md

 2. Press and hold the SYS and MENU buttons

-3. While holding both buttons, push built-in reset button on your Arduino Uno.
+3. While holding both buttons, push built-in reset button on your Arduino Mega.

 Board should now go into calibration